-- 32. Sections 23, 24, 27 and 30 do not apply if the acts referred to in those sections are related to: - (a) using short excerpts for reporting current events to the extent justified by the purpose of providing current information; or - (b) reproduction solely for scientific research; or - (c) reproduction solely for the purpose of face-to-face teaching activities, except for performances and phonograms, which have been published as teaching or instructional materials. - (d) a work that under Part 3 can be used without being an infringement of copyright in the work.
+- 31. (1) Sections 23, 24, 27 and 30 do not apply if the acts referred to in those sections are related to: - (a) using short excerpts for reporting current events to the extent justified by the purpose of providing current information; or - (b) reproduction solely for scientific research; or - (c) reproduction solely for the purpose of teaching activities, except for performances and phonograms, which have been published as teaching or instructional materials; or - (d) a work and are not an infringement of copyright in the work.